clux/facemaulers/planar/cityofbrass.md

 janslow: Totals: Faey (14.5k), Mordai (36.5k), GW (-2k), spares (-22k), cash (-48.5k) = -21k
 clux: Need: Make Oathkeeper, tweak Stormbow (LG, +3), Tweak Book to remove attunement (he uses it)

+## Future items
+Boots of the Lightning Path
+Wondrous item, very rare (requires attunement) 8000gp

+While you wear these soft, calf-high boots, your walking speed increases by 10 feet.
+The boots have 9 charges, and regain all expended charges at dawn.
+When you use the Dash action and expend a charge, your steps crackle with lightning, and you deal an additional 1d6 lightning damage with your next successful weapon attack within the next minute.
+You can have up to 3d6 extra damage from these boots at a time.

 ## EBA: Heist
 Powerful items in shady areas. only for sale if they can get something better. rob the charcoal palace.
 choices: rob artifact / replace artifact / take both / kill guards / kill vendor gang